 - Describe, explain, and use concepts and formulas to analyze and solve problems relating to superposition, oscillations, traveling and standing waves, and sound waves. - 2.
-Describe, explain, and use the concepts of the particle and wave models of light to solve problems and design and build optical instruments. - Describe, explain, and use Einstein's special relativity and quantum mechanics to analyze and solve problems dealing with relativistic speeds and quantized energies. - 4.
+Describe, explain, and use the concepts of the particle and wave models of light to solve problems and design and build optical instruments. - 3.
+Describe, explain, and use Einstein's special relativity and quantum mechanics to analyze and solve problems dealing with relativistic speeds and quantized energies. - 4.
 Describe, explain, and use the Bohr model to analyze and solve problems about atoms, molecules, and nuclear decay. - 5.
 Carry out and interpret experiments in the laboratory to answer waves, optics, and modern physics questions during lab, as well on assessments.

-CHEM& 121 or higher; PHYS& 115 or 122 or instructor's permission.
+PHYS& 115 or instructor permission.